hzm-January/0002-datastructures-algorithms/README.md

 # data structures & algorithms
-the codes  in this repository are programmed by c, c++ for data structures and algorithms
+the codes in this repository for data structures and algorithms are programmed by c, c++

-these projects programmed in CLion which is a IDE by JetBrains
+these projects programmed in CLion which is an IDE by JetBrains